SachinCoder1/Learn-blockchain/README.md

  ## 7. What is Smart Contracts?
     Smart contract is nothing but a program that runs on blockchain.
+A smart contract is a self-executing digital agreement that enables two or more parties to exchange money, property, shares, or anything of value in a transparent, conflict-free way while avoiding the need for a third party.

+    According to Vitalik Buterin (Founder of ethereum) :- In a smart contract approach, an asset or currency is transferred into a program and the program runs this code and at some point it automatically validates a condition and it automatically determines whether the asset should go to one person or back to the other person, or whether it should be immediately refunded to the person who sent it or some combination thereof.

     In easy language, smart contract is an agreement between two people.